chuckie82/skopi/README.md

 mpi4py         >=2.0

 Optional:
-psana-conda    >1.3  (Required for LCLS simulations only) prody          >1.10 (Required for conformations)
+psana-conda    >1.3  (Required for LCLS simulations only). prody          >1.10 (Required for conformations)